soundpress/RulesOfNYC/docs/c19/index.rst

    "Minimum Annual Charge" shall be assessed as follows: For improvements having a maximum cross-sectional area greater than four square feet, the Minimum Annual Charge shall be $3,000.
 For improvements having a maximum cross-sectional area of four square feet or less, the Minimum Annual Charge is $1,500, except that pipes and conduits having an outside diameter of three inches or less (inclusive of any protective sheath or casing) shall be assessed a Minimum Annual Charge of $750.

-   "R1" means the rate of compensation for the first year of the revocable consent agreement which shall be determined in accordance with § 7-10(b), below.
+   "R1" means the rate of compensation for the first year of the revocable consent agreement which shall be determined in accordance with 34 RCNY § 7-10(b), below.

    "V" means the rate (in dollars and cents) obtained from Table A relating to the volume occupied by the improvement.
 For improvements exceeding nine feet in height, the computation will be made in units up to nine feet in height and then added together.